GitHub4Eddy/tibber_monitor/README.md

 - token = Authorization token (see the Tibber website: https://developer.tibber.com)
 - homeNr = Tibber home (nodes) number if you have more than one home (default = 1)
 - extraCost = Extra cost per kWh for Tibber and Cable owner, decimals with dot, not komma (default = 0)
 - interval = Interval in seconds to get the data from the Tibber Platform.
-The default is 3600 seconds (60 minutes).
+The default is 930 seconds (15 minutes and 30 seconds).
 (Tibber has a rate limit of 100 requests in 5 minutes per IP address)
 - debugLevel = Number (1=some, 2=few, 3=all, 4=simulation mode) (default = 1)
 - setGlobalVar = true or false, whether you want tu use the Global Variables (default = false)
 - icon = User defined icon number (add the icon via another device and lookup the number) (default = 0)